Harrysibbenga/puzzlegame/README.md

 ## Deployment

-To deploy the web site from Cloud 9 workspace to Github pages I used the following commands in sequence.
+To deploy the website from Cloud 9 workspace to Github pages I used the following commands in sequence.

     * git init - which creates a new Git repository.
     * git status - to see which files have been updated on Cloud 9.
     * git add - to add the updated files to the staging area.
     * git commit -m "actions taken" - to commit the files to the local repository.
     * git remote add origin https://github.com/Harrysibbenga/riddlegame.git - specifies which remote repository commants will be used in.
     * git push -u origin master - to push the commits made on local branch to the Github remote repository.

 Once that was done it was simple to publish the website on the settings in the repository, by selecting the master branch as the source for Github Pages.

 Published at : https://harrysibbenga.github.io/riddlegame/

-The webpage was also published on Heroku through Cloud 9 workspace using the following commands.
+The webpage was also published on Heroku through Cloud 9 workspace using the following command for an exisiting git repository.

+    * heroku git:remote -a riddle-me-guessing-game

 ## Credits